- Storage Quorum -

 All comm paths between cluster nodes must be created and “ALIVE” before running qwk_storage_init on each node in the cluster.

-If this is not the case perform the following steps to reinitialize the storage quorum configuration.
+If this is not the case, execute the following commands to reinitialize the storage quorum configuration once all comm paths are ALIVE.

 Once you set up storage quorum using the documentation, there may be questions on how to tune the heart beat parameters.